 In Vila Nova de Gaia I recommend eating at Taberninha do Manel.
 The food is great but the best thing is the cozy and rustic atmosphere of the restaurant.
 When I was there, there was a very funny waitress who kept blowing kisses and giving us wine.
 It was very funny!

 If you are looking for affordable places to eat in Porto, I recommend Capela 51 and Duas de Letra.
 Duas de Letra has vegetarian options.
 They offer vegetarian francesinha on Thursdays.

 Where to stay in Porto if you are visiting for 2 days

 Ribeira, Baixa, Vila Nova de Gaia and Cedofeita are the best areas to stay in Porto.
 Below you can find some of the hotels in Porto that I recommend.

-If you are looking for a hostel, I recommend The Passenger Hostel.
+Are you looking for a hostel?
+I recommend The Passenger Hostel.
 If you’re traveling on a budget but you want a private room, I recommend Seculo Hotel.
 If your budget is high, I recommend the Cocorico Luxury GuestHouse.

 On my second visit to Porto, I was lucky enough to stay at Cocorico Luxury GuestHouse and I loved it.
 Good location, beautiful rooms and very friendly staff.
 I highly recommend it.